RogerLuo-Code/coding-practice/docs/lc-solutions/lc1100-1199/lc1168-optimize-water-distribution-in-a-village.md

 ### Approach 1 - Kruskal's Algorithm with Union Find

-To solve the minimum spanning tree problem, we can use classical [Krusal's algorithm](../../algorithms/graph/minimum-spanning-tree/kruskal-algorithm.md) with union-find structure.
+To solve the minimum spanning tree problem, we can use classical [Kruskal's algorithm](../../algorithms/graph/minimum-spanning-tree/kruskal-algorithm.md) with union-find structure.
 The algorithm can be implemented with the following two steps:

 1. First, **sort** all the edges based on their costs, including the additional edges added between the virtual vertex (a well) and houses.
 2. Then **iterate** through the sorted edges.
 If both vertices belong to different groups using Union Find data structure, add the edge to the minimum spanning tree list and increase the total cost.